 Unless your financial situation is likely to change in the future, the best time to purchase LTCI is now.
 Every year you wait, you will face higher premiums and run the risk that a health care event will make you ineligible for LTCI.

 First, if you or your spouse were to need care at home, would you be reasonably comfortable using up some of your savings to pay for care?
-Or would you exhaust yourself providing the care yourself instead, whether due to fear of running out of funds or wanting to leave an inheritance?
-If you can do this thought experiment, in the end, would you feel worse having paid premiums over the years for insurance you did not use or paying out-of-pocket for care that could have been covered by insurance?
+Or would you become your spouse's caregiver instead to save funds or preserve an inheritance for children and grandchildren?
+Would you feel worse having paid premiums over the years for insurance you did not use, or paying out-of-pocket for care that could have been covered by insurance?

 Use an LTCI specialist